pragyaagrawal19/IMAGINE-Reproduced/README.md

 # IMAGINE-Reproduced
 Requirement.txt contains all Dependecies that need to be installed.
-TO see the results run IMAGINE_Reproduced.ipynb
+To see the results run IMAGINE_Reproduced.ipynb